Botox or Dermal Fillers? Which Option Should You Consider?

 Featured Image

 Fine lines and wrinkles around your lips, eyes, and cheeks can make you look old before your time.
 And many treatments exist to erase those signs of age.
 But which option is best: Botox® or dermal fillers?
-It’s a puzzle that Dr. Mick Singh can help you solve.
+It’s a puzzle that Dr. Singh can help you solve.

 What causes lines and wrinkles?